Allx92/Digitization-Playbook/Export.md

 ## 4.3 Export Format & Size

 The Export format and size functionality in Image Scanning software refers to the customization of the final output file format and size.
 Users can choose between various options, depending on what their final use of the image.
-For example, **JPEGs** might be selected for their smaller file size, whereas **TIFF** and **PNG** formatis may be more suitable for high resolution needs.The size of the exported image can be altered according to user preference, factoring in considerations such as storage capacity and the requirements of the platform where the image will be used.
+For example, **JPEGs** might be selected for their smaller file size, whereas **TIFF** and **PNG** format may be more suitable for high resolution needs.The size of the exported image can be altered according to user preference, factoring in considerations such as storage capacity and the requirements of the platform where the image will be used.
 See below:

 - Change bit depth to **16 bit** as this is the default setting
 - Set the resolution: This can be either **400 PPI** for larger format material or **600 PPI** (Books and Maps).
 This also is dependent on the photo pixel density.